 MYTH 2: MY IMAGES WON’T LOOK NATURAL.

-General Tips for Artificial Lighting
+Tips for Using Artificial Lights in Photography

 1. USE LIGHT MODIFIERS

 Light modifiers are soft boxes, umbrellas, diffusion papers and grids.
 Having a variety to work with will allow you to manipulate and shape the lighting style that you want.